section-io/docs/content/getting-started/tutorials/_index.md

 weight: 1.5
 ---

-This tutorial will assist you setting up and configuring Section.
+These tutorials help you set up and configure Section.

 ### Table of contents